 All these terms are sound field quantities.

-There are problems with sound energy sizes (power), when we use the term amplitude.
+There are problems with sound energy quantities (power), when we use the term amplitude.

-Sound field quantity is not a sound energy or power size.
+Avoid any applying of the word amplitude at power levels or energy quantities.
+Sound field quantity is not a sound energy or sound power quantity.

 Furthermore, think of the amplitude of the oscillation of a string.